MelnykVL/Todo/README.md

 ## Overview

-Todo web app with a personal account for each user that allows you to make a list of your tasks.
+Todo is a web app with a personal account for each user that allows you to make a list of your tasks.

 ## Prerequisites